-Doug Hubley began learning guitar in 1969 and looks forward to completing the job one day.
+Doug Hubley began learning guitar in 1966 and looks forward to completing the job one day.
 He also plays mandolin and resonator guitar, and used to look like an accordionist.
-Hubley has also worked as a features journalist, college news writer and editor.
+Hubley has worked as a features journalist, college news writer and editor.
 He exploits digital technology (and vice versa) but carries a torch for analog.

 Doug Hubley sings and plays guitar, resonator guitar or mandolin on all tracks listed herein.

 Format: Acoustic duo emphasizing vocal harmonies

 Genre: Americana (i.e., mid-20th-century country music, punctuated with Hubley originals, Gene Clark covers, etc.)